James-wasonga/Academic-Agent/README.md

 # Proposed Solution
 AcaWise solves these challenges by integrating advanced AI models to assist with research, code evaluation, and learning recommendations.
 The platform allows users to generate structured academic notes, receive code analysis, and track progress through a local dashboard that saves data safely within the browser.
 By combining these features, AcaWise enables efficient, intelligent, and continuous learning.

+# Blockchain Integration (Mantle)
+AcaWise leverages the Mantle Network to introduce transparency, trust, and verifiable academic interactions within the platform.
+Core on-chain components are deployed on Mantle Sepolia, ensuring low-cost transactions and scalability while maintaining security.

+The smart contract handles:

+- On-chain verification of academic and developer activities
+- Immutable logging of key user actions for integrity and trust
+- Transparent interaction records that can be publicly audited

+Mantle was chosen due to its high throughput, low fees, and EVM compatibility, making it ideal for scalable education-focused decentralized applications.
+Off-chain AI processing is seamlessly integrated with on-chain verification to deliver a hybrid Web2–Web3 experience without compromising usability.

 # Key Features

 ### Research Assistant